2026

 The Industry platform runs parallel to the Golden Apricot International Film Festival each year in July in Yerevan, Armenia.

 GAIFF Pro offers pitching sessions, year-round master classes with award-winning professionals, workshops targeting all aspects of film making from scriptwriting to pitching, from fundraising to post-production and distribution strategies, and tailored one-on-one meetings with the decision-makers.
-The event includes Co-production Market, Short Film Market, GAIFF Pro Showcase, Actors’ Track and Critics Campus.
+The event includes Co-production Market, Short Film Market, GAIFF Pro Showcase, and Actors’ Track.

 The platform was established in 2019 as the successor to the successful 10-year run of the Directors Across Borders Program.